4 / 15

 Get a Mirror Finish With Synthetic Wax

 Some people swear by carnauba wax.
 It produces a deep, warm shine.
 But we prefer the wet-gloss look of the newer synthetic polymer waxes (also known as paint sealant) such as Meguiar's Ultimate Liquid Wax.
 It's pricier than other synthetics, but it doesn't leave a white film on plastic or trim—which is a real advantage.
 Plus, it's really easy to apply.
 Apply the wax to the foam applicator and rub it into the finish with a swirling motion.
 Then wipe off the haze with a microfiber towel.
-Swap in a clean towel as soon as the first one loads up.
+Swap in a clean towel as soon as the first one loads up for one of our clever car tricks.

 Suck Up the Dust As You Go